-The story of 'Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 New Rochelle, the 1960s.
 High schooler Frank Abagnale Jr. idolizes his father, who's in trouble with the IRS.
 When his parents separate, Frank runs away to Manhattan with $25 in his checking account, vowing to regain dad's losses and get his parents back together.
 Just a few years later, the FBI tracks him down in France; he's extradited, tried, and jailed for passing more than $4,000,000 in bad checks.
 Along the way, he's posed as a Pan Am pilot, a pediatrician, and an attorney.
 And, from nearly the beginning of this life of crime, he's been pursued by a dour FBI agent, Carl Hanratty.
 What starts as cat and mouse becomes something akin to father and son.Written by

 199 of 229 people found this review helpful.

 Was this review helpful to you?

 | Report this